OlivierLD/raspberry-coffee/JupyterNotebooks/nmea/README.md

 > _Note_: In `GPRMC`, `GP` is the _device prefix_, `RMC` is called the _sentence ID_

 ### Ideas for Christophe
-- GPS: History (Loran, Decca, Htyperbolic Navigation System), 24 satellites on 6 orbits
+- GPS: History (Loran, Decca, Hyperbolic Navigation System), 24 satellites on 6 orbits
 - Pair programming
-- Tests!!!
+- Write tests!!!
 - Python, NodeJS, Java (and Co)
 - Jupyter Notebooks for
-    - Checksum validation
+    - Checksum validation - Ok
-    - NMEA Sentence parsing (like RMC)
+    - NMEA Sentence parsing (like RMC) - Ok
-    - Decimal to Sexagesimal and vice-versa
+    - Decimal to Sexagesimal and vice-versa - Ok
 - Explain knots and nautical miles
 - Record and replay
 - Google Maps APIs